 The phenomenon of the charismatic gifts of Fidel brings to mind the concept of charismatic authority, formulated in the early twentieth century by the German sociologist Max Weber.
 For Weber, persons can possess authority, defined as the capacity to influence others, because of an office that they hold in a bureaucratic structure, such as the president of a country; or a position that they hold in a traditional system, such as a king.
 But there are others who hold no office, yet they possess authority because of their exceptional gifts.
 Often they are innovators who reform tradition.

 In addition to encountering the Cuban revolutionary project, I also have been reading of revolutions in other lands.
-Noting the importance of charismatic authority in the Cuban revolutionary project, I wondered if other revolutions possessed charismatic leaders, not merely persons who led the revolutions, but persons with exceptional gifts, whose leadership was a necessary and decisive factor in the gains of the revolution.
-And indeed I have come to the conclusion that the emergence of charismatic leaders is a general characteristic of revolutionary processes.
+I found that other revolutions possessed charismatic leaders, not merely persons who led the revolutions, but persons with exceptional gifts, whose leadership was a necessary and decisive factor in the gains of the revolution.
+As a result of this study of various revolutions, I have come to the conclusion that the emergence of charismatic leaders is a general characteristic of revolutionary processes.

 In the Mexican Revolution, a charismatic leader capable of unifying the revolution on the basis of a national plan that united the forces of peasants, workers, and the petit bourgeoisie did not emerge.
 Zapata and Villa possessed charismatic gifts, but their vision was limited to the perspective of the peasant and the countryside, and not the nation as a whole.
 Ricardo Flores Magón was able to envision the necessary national plan, but he did not master the art of politics.
 The Mexican Revolution triumphed not as a popular revolution but as a revolution by a rising petit bourgeoisie, based in the military.